cdupont/CorentinDupont-WebPage/blog/posts/2014-09-23-Nomyx-Language.md

 #Inputs

-This is where is gets exciting: a rule can create fields on the screen of any players such as buttons, text boxes or radio buttons to collect inputs.
+This is where it gets exciting: a rule can create fields on the screen of any players such as buttons, text boxes or radio buttons to collect inputs.
 In the file [Inputs.hs](http://www.nomyx.net:8000/html/Language-Nomyx-Inputs.html) you can find a lot of helpers to create such fields and their callbacks.
 For example: